 Minnesota teams mobilize to aid Hurricane Helene recovery across the southeast

-Many Minnesotans are either on the ground or on the way to help with recovery efforts from Hurricane Helene.
-From The Minnesota National Guard, the American Red Cross, to Xcel Energy.
+(FOX 9) - Many Minnesotans, including the Minnesota National Guard, the American Red Cross, and Xcel Energy workers, are either on the ground or on their way to help with recovery efforts from Hurricane Helene.

 READ MORE: Death toll rises above 200 one week after Helene decimates Southeast